wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-Care was taken in the building of version 2.5 to consider various upgrade scenarios.
+As always, care was taken in the building of version 2.6 to consider various upgrade scenarios.
 Unless you have made customizations to the code itself, you should be able to upgrade without overriding any previous settings.
 Some changes were made to the install that could affect users of the 2.4.0 public beta release, so if you are one of those users, please make sure you have a proper backup prior to upgrade so you can rollback if necessary.

-WP-Members&trade; 2.3.x updates the API calls for the use of the WP-Members&trade; sidebar login widget.
+WP-Members&trade; 2.3.x updated the API calls for the use of the WP-Members&trade; sidebar login widget.
 Double check your sidebar after upgrading to determine if you need to reapply the widget.
 (There is no change to this for upgrading from 2.3.0 to 2.3.1.)

-2.5.1 introduces new table-less forms.
+2.5.1 introduced new table-less forms.
 If for any reason you want to continue to use the legacy table-based forms, there is a toggle to do so.
-If you are upgrading, the upgrade will install with the toggle set to the old forms.
+If you are upgrading, the upgrade should install with the toggle set to the old forms.
 New installs default to the new forms.
 You can specify the location of a custom stylesheet for the new forms.

 2.5.2 Changed the sidebar widget - this actually is a rollback to pre 2.5.1 so that it puts the appropriate <li> tag into the sidebar area.
 This should only be a factor for those users that customized css.
 In this case, you'll need to update your stylesheet for ID #wpmem_login_side to #wp-members

-2.5.3 fixes certain bugs for changing passwords, admin settings, username validation.

-2.5.4 is a necessary bug fix release if you are using 2.5.3 in a production environment.
-2.5.3 sends an invalid password to a new user.

 == Screenshots ==